Rui-qi-Li/Realtime_Messenger/README.md

 #
 **Technologies:**

+Database structure includes 3 relational tables - Profiles, Groups and Messages.
+They are contacted with each other by id and sub-indexes.
+The usage of `changes()` in Rethinkdb and rethinkdb-websocket-client module make it possible to send data and push the result to the client in real time.

 Async function and promise-based code are implemented for handling multiple asynchronous processing to make sure all the updated query results will happen sequentially. `$.when().apply()` is also used to make sure an array of deferred actions can be interacted at the right time.